shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 The dialog shows a tree of items representing what will be published.
 The tree includes some entries that represent the items to be published and some entries represent the actions that will be performed during the publish operation.

 On the left side of the dialog you will see an item representing the current Maya session.
-Underneath it, you will see a **Publish to Shotgun** child action.
+Underneath it, you will see a **Publish to ShotGrid** child action.
 An additional item representing **All Session Geometry** is shown as a child item of the current session.
-It also has a **Publish to Shotgun** child action.
+It also has a **Publish to ShotGrid** child action.

 {% include info title="Note" content="If the **All Session Geometry** item doesn't show up, ensure that the [Alembic export plugin is enabled](https://support.shotgunsoftware.com/hc/en-us/articles/219039928-Publishing-Alembic-From-Maya#Before%20You%20Begin) in Maya." %}